oluwakemi-dada/dj-events-frontend/README.md

 # DJ Events Frontend

-This is a DJ events app built with Next.js, Redux and TypeScript.
+This is a DJ events app built with Next.js, Redux, TypeScript and Strapi for backend.

 [Preview app](https://djevents-nextjs-v1.vercel.app/)